Slevinski/slevinski.github.io/series/unicode-and-signwriting/entries/utc-technical-note/handout.md

 - sorting and collation aligned with current practice
 - migration from existing data, fonts, and tools without redesign

+In the facial system specifically, the official model does not simply preserve the writer's choice of facial symbols and their authored placement in the signbox.

-In the facial system specifically, the official model replaces direct writer selection of a final ISWA symbol with a sequence that the font merges into a rendered face.
+Instead, the writer enters a sequence of facial elements and the font takes on part of the job of arranging them into a rendered face.

 That means symbol formation is partly mediated by font behavior and designer interpretation rather than being fixed by a shared writer-selected symbol inventory.